ntrtd/d365-agent/docs/evaluation_strategy.md

 ## 4. Methodology & Tooling

-*   **Test Datasets:** Curated datasets representing diverse inputs, edge cases, and expected outputs for different scenarios and flows will be created and maintained (potentially in `tests/data/`).
+*   **Test Datasets:** Curated datasets representing diverse inputs, edge cases, and expected outputs for different scenarios and flows will be created and maintained (potentially in `d365-agent-service` for flow tests, or a dedicated `d365-agent-tests` repo).
-*   **Azure AI Studio:** Leveraged extensively for prompt engineering, flow development, and running evaluations (especially for metrics like groundedness, relevance, coherence, fluency using built-in or custom evaluators).
+*   **Azure AI Studio:** Leveraged extensively for prompt engineering, flow development (`d365-agent-service`), and running evaluations (especially for metrics like groundedness, relevance, coherence, fluency using built-in or custom evaluators).
-*   **CI/CD Integration:** Unit tests and potentially integration tests will be integrated into the CI/CD pipeline (`.github/workflows/`) to ensure code quality and prevent regressions.
-E2E tests might run on a schedule or trigger specific deployments.
+*   **CI/CD Integration:** Unit tests and potentially integration tests will be integrated into the CI/CD pipelines within their respective repositories (`d365-agent-hub`, `d365-agent-service`, etc.) to ensure code quality and prevent regressions.
+E2E tests (potentially in `d365-agent-tests`) might run on a schedule or trigger deployments.
 *   **Manual Review:** Regular manual review of agent conversations, flow traces (in AI Studio/App Insights), and evaluation results will be necessary, especially for subjective quality metrics and identifying nuanced failures.
-*   **Telemetry Analysis:** Use Application Insights and potentially the self-learning loop analysis (Phase 4) to identify common failure patterns or areas needing improvement, feeding back into test case creation and development priorities.
+*   **Telemetry Analysis:** Use Application Insights and potentially the self-learning loop analysis (Phase 4) to identify common failure patterns or areas needing improvement, feeding back into test case creation and development priorities within the relevant repositories.

 ## 5. Evaluation Across Phases